 “Bridgit is an intuitive, simple system that is customizable and great for closeout — it's lightyears ahead of what we were doing.”

 We recently spoke with James Torres, Senior Project Manager with JHL Constructors, a Centennial, Colorado-based company offering pre-construction and construction services for projects ranging from small interior renovations to large ground-up projects.

-James, who was voted Project Manager of the Year by the American Subcontractors Association of Colorado, was the first at JHL to adopt Bridgit.
-Since then, he has used the tool on four projects, including a 130,000 square foot middle school.
+James, who was voted Project Manager of the Year by the American Subcontractors Association of Colorado, was the first at JHL to adopt Bridgit Field.
+Since then, he has used our tool on four projects, including a 130, 000 square foot Middle School.

 How long have you been with JHL Constructors?

 I’ve been at JHL for about five years now.

 How did you hear about Bridgit?

 I first heard about Bridgit when a representative reached out to me on LinkedIn.

 I hadn’t heard of the company before, but I checked out the website and set up a call for a ten-minute presentation over the phone, where I got a short overview on what Bridgit Field does.

 I was really interested because we didn’t have a platform like this to manage closeout.